myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-03T03:25:14.669Z
+>
+> With this #Dart spec addition, I’m now considering the possibility of dropping freezed and json_serializable from dependencies of my SDK

+github.com/dart-lang/la...

+---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-03T03:06:25.095Z
+>
+> Replacing time spent on a smartphone with a #Kindle is a highly beneficial life hack

+---

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-02T01:12:58.690Z
 >
 > It was an excellent financial result that showed the results of Amazon's streamlining of its operations and research and development over the past few years!